 Synth1 emulates the Nord Lead 2 synthesizer.
 It features three main oscillators, one sub-oscillator, a multi-mode filter, two LFO modules, two envelopes, an arpeggiator, and several built-in effects.
 The instrument’s sound flavor is purely digital and relatively tame compared to VA synthesizers that try hard to sound analog.

 The unobtrusive sonic character makes Synth1 suitable for layering on top of other instruments in a busy mix.

 TAL-NoiseMaker by Togu Audio Line

-The instrument also features a great selection of built-in effects, including a reverb module, a delay, a bitcrusher, and Juno-style dual chorus.
-Thanks to its relatively advanced synthesis engine, TAL-NoiseMaker can be used to generate both classic analog sounds and more complex patches for use in modern electronic music.
+The instrument also features a great selection of built-in effects, including a reverb module, a delay, a bitcrusher, and a Juno-style dual chorus.
+Thanks to its relatively advanced synthesis engine, TAL-NoiseMaker can generate both classic analog sounds and more complex patches for use in modern electronic music.

 More info: TAL-NoiseMaker